Eason123451/ccc-project/README.md

 jupyter notebook

-Notice that `presentation.ipynb` is the interface and other python files are helper functions for encapsulation.
+Notice that `presentation.ipynb` under `Frontend` folder is the interface and other python files are helper functions for encapsulation.

 ### Submission Details